Things to Do in Norway

 Day 12: Extra day

-With a bit of planning you will be able to cover and do all the best things in Norway on a West Coast trip: stunningly deep fjords, impressive cascades, summer snow, wildlife, scenic hikes and alluring cities.
+With some planning, you can cover and do all the best things in Norway on a West Coast trip: stunningly deep fjords, impressive cascades, summer snow, wildlife, scenic hikes and alluring cities.

-Your Norway West Coast road trip will start out in Bergen and end in the Arctic City of Tromsø, far to the north.
-There are multiple ways to arrive at Bergen: by plane, by ferry or by car.
-In case you fly into Bergen (via Oslo), you will need to rent a car on arrival since this will be necessary for your West Coast Norway itinerary.
+Your Norway West Coast road trip will start in Bergen and end in the Arctic City of Tromsø, far to the north.
+There are multiple ways to arrive at Bergen: by plane, ferry, or car.
+If you fly into Bergen (via Oslo), you will need to rent a car on arrival since this will be necessary for your West Coast Norway itinerary.

 Norway – Trip West Coast, Fjords and Cities

 The Norway trip described is an 11-day itinerary along the West Coast – across fjords and mountains.
-We have reserved the 12th day of your Norway trip to extend your stay in one of the sites / cities along the coast – depending on your preference.
-This will give you the opportunity to squeeze in an extra hike, an attractive day tour or more sightseeing of your choice!
+We have reserved the 12th day of your Norway trip for you to extend your stay in one of the sites / cities along the coast, depending on your preference.
+This will allow you to squeeze in an extra hike, an attractive day tour or more sightseeing of your choice!

-You will arrive in Bergen, one of the real picturesque coastal cities in Southern Norway, renowned for its large number of rainy days.
-However, it needn’t be so – with a bit of luck you can also happen to be there in nice, sunny weather – this is of course when the city presents itself from its best side!
+You will arrive in Bergen, one of the real picturesque coastal cities in Southern Norway, renowned for its frequent rainy days.
+However, it needn’t be so – with a bit of luck, you can also see the city in nice sunny weather – this is, of course, when the city presents itself from its best side!

-Stroll around along the waterfront and visit the famous and vibrant Fish Market with a multitude of enticing fresh fish.
+Stroll along the waterfront and visit the famous and vibrant Fish Market with tons of enticing fresh fish.
 It is open on most days and one of the definite must-sees in Bergen.
-You may be tempted by the fresh seafood to have lunch here!
+You may feel tempted by the fresh seafood to have lunch here!

-Afterwards, explore Bryggen, the old colourful wharf dating back to the Middle Ages.
-This is an iconic landmark in Bergen and a significant part of the cultural heritage.
+Afterwards, explore Bryggen, the old colourful wharf, dating back to the Middle Ages.
+That is an iconic landmark in Bergen and a significant part of the cultural heritage.

 Bryggen consists of a large number of UNESCO World Heritage wooden houses, which are colourful Hanseatic buildings in the historic harbour.
-They were constructed from around 1350, when the Hanseatic League established a trading market here in Bergen for the stockfish coming from the Lofoten Islands.
+They were constructed around 1350 when the Hanseatic League established a trading market here in Bergen for the stockfish from the Lofoten Islands.
 The thriving Bergen trading place was one of four ‘Hanseatic offices’ abroad.

-From where the funicular ends, you can set out on one of the hiking trails for a special experience with magnificent views of the Bergen area.
+From the funicular, you can set out on one of the hiking trails for a unique experience with magnificent views of the Bergen area.

 Read more about 2 days in Bergen and check out hotels in Bergen.